p-hzamora/FluentValidation/docs/configuring.md

 The placeholders used in all validators are:
 * `{PropertyName}` – Name of the property being validated
-* `{PropertyValue}` – Value of the property being validated These include the predicate validator (`Must` validator), the email and the regex validators.
+* `{PropertyValue}` – Value of the property being validated These include the predicate validator (`must` validator), the email and the regex validators.

 Used in comparison validators: (`Equal`, `NotEqual`, `GreaterThan`, `GreaterThanOrEqual`, etc.)
 * `{ComparisonValue}` – Value that the property should be compared to